 ALSO READ: How to Help An Overweight Dog Lose Weight

 11 GPS Tracker for Dogs Costs Compared (2022)

 1. Fi Smart Dog Collar

 The Fi Smart Dog Collar has probably been the most prominent GPS Tracker for Dogs on the market.

 The Fi Smart Dog Collar provides a pretty amazing battery life; it can go up to a month or so between each charge.
-This GPS dog collar features a capability that allows the owner to set multiple “safe zones.”
+That goes without saying that its activity tracker is also consuming much of its battery life.

 Unfortunately, the Fi Collar only uses AT&T's cell towers for GPS tracking.
 This does not mean you have to have AT&T as a cell provider; it means that if you are in an area where there is little to no AT&T coverage (which you can find out here), then you will want to look at a different option.

 |Battery Life||3 months|

 |Pros||Highly pull-resistant, long battery life, Bluetooth and Wi-Fi available for 24/7 activity update, 1-year warranty|

 |Cons||Too expensive with monthly subscriptions, bulky for toy dog breeds, limited range based on cellular signal|